New Biden pandemic plan: Closer to normal for the nation

 COVID-19 cases have fallen to their lowest level since last summer in recent weeks, after a winter spike from the highly transmissible omicron variant.
 Deaths, though, which lag cases by weeks, are still elevated, with an average of nearly 1,700 people dying in the U.S. each day.
 Officials emphasize that most instances of serious illnesses and death in the U.S. occur among those who are unvaccinated or who have not received a booster dose of vaccine.

-The White House’s strategy comes days after the Centers for Disease Control and Prevention loosened its guidance for when when face masks should be work in public indoor settings, that placed more emphasis on local capacity to treat serious disease than overall case counts.
+The White House’s strategy comes days after the CDC loosened its guidance for when face masks should be worn in public indoor settings, placing more emphasis on local capacity to treat serious disease than overall case counts.
 Now more than 70% of the country can safely remove masks indoors, the CDC says, and the percentage is expected to grow as cases continue to decline.

 While most states and localities moved to relax their mask requirements even before the CDC change, many have kept mandates in place for schools, and the federal government continues to require face masks on public transportation, including airplanes.
-The federal mandate is set to expire on March 18, but health officials did not provide any indication of whether it would be extended.
+The federal mandate is to expire on March 18, and health officials did not provide any indication whether it would be extended.

 Meanwhile, businesses across the country are struggling to navigate employees’ lingering concerns about COVID-19 and desire for the flexibility of working from home.
 Many companies’ would like to get workers back into offices.